 The social classes have gendered roles.
 The upper-middle-class is the most feminine, with lithe professors and an emphasis on respectful, politically-correct discourse.
 The upper-class is more masculine, with titans of industry and others looking to scale the highest peaks of wealth.
 Then, the top out-of-sight is feminine again, angelic in their security at the top of the firmament.

 Going back down from the upper-middle-class, the middle-class is also feminine, focused on equal marriages and appeasing everybody above and below them.
 The high-proletariat, though, is masculine, with the six-figure plumbers and contractors being the kings of professions that favor strength.
-On down, though the low proletarians, are a return to femininity in the form of strong maternal safety nets to protect everybody who is one layoff away from poverty.
+On down, through the low proletarians, are a return to femininity in the form of maternal safety nets to protect everybody who is one layoff away from poverty.
 And then below, we swing back to the masculine anger that comes with being destitute or bottom-out-of-sight.

 The strength of a nation's creative class is only important if it indirectly helps build war machines